 „Luder, Laster, Leidenschaft"

-Le Pustra guest stars in the award-winning tv series: Babylon Berlin (Season 3 & 4) as the mysterious "Edwina Morell".
+Le Pustra guest stars in the award-winning German TV series: Babylon Berlin (Season 3 & 4) as the owner of the Luxor nightclub, "Edwina Morell".
 Other television appearances include: Deutsche Welle, Anthony Bourdain's Parts Unknown (Season 11 Episode 6) which aired on CNN and in October 2017, Le Pustra and the cast of Kabarett der Namenlosen performed "Das Lila Lied" for the BBC Four series Tunes for Tyrants: Music and Power with Suzy Klein (Season 1 Episode 1).

 Le Pustra has appeared in countless theatrical events, revues and fashion shows across the Globe including London Fashion Week.
 His stylish image has been documented in prestigious publications such as Vogue, Playboy, i-D Magazine, Harper's Bazaar and numerous photo art books, art, paintings and press coverage.

 “Wild and Provocative” –